Wallenpaupack Area held on for a 28-26 victory over archrival Honesdale Friday night.

 Honesdale's Tyler Canfield brought the Maple City crowd to its feet by forcing a turnover, but James Gentes retaliated with a fumble recovery of his own that ignited a Paupack scoring drive.

-Page 3 of 4 - Smith once again did the majority of the damage.
+Smith once again did the majority of the damage.
 A senior tailback in his first year as a starter, Ricky slashed his way to a 9-yard TD run, his third of the evening.
 Smith would close out this contest with 61 yards on just 12 carries.

 "I'm very pleased with how Ricky is playing right now," Dr. Watson said.
 "He's a gritty kid.
 Ricky works hard every day at practice.
 He never quits on a play and that showed here tonight."